Keelen-Fisher/CodeFellows-Lecture-Notes/class013.md

 - If you had to describe the process of creating a RESTful API in 5 steps, what would they be?

-  - Build a server.js and don't forget you installation process by install express to have your routes and middleware
+  - Build a server.js and don't forget your installation process by install express to have your routes and middleware
   - In your server.js, build your requirements and then build your route.
 First route is app.get, then you will need to create by making a .post, a way to update by making a .put, and to delete by making a .delete.
   - Build your port in the .env, then go to the server.js to set a PORT variable equal to your key value in the .env file.
   - Set your Mongo API by grabbing your connection Key from the Database, set that into your .env file, then set the mongoose.connection.